 Another variation involves a series of waypoints that will provide partial coordinates of the final geocache location.

-This is a take-off from Multi-Cache where the coordinates are published and will lead to a physical landmark, such as historical sites or monument.
+This is a take-off from Multi-Cache where the coordinates are published and will lead to a physical landmark, such as historical sites or monuments.
 The site will contain information that will lead the seeker to the next geocache location.

 Mystery Puzzle Cache